TomAugspurger/iowa-academic-standards/standards/hs-science.md

 ## HS-LS4-1

-Communicate scientific information that common ancestry and biological evolution are supported by multiple lines of empirical evidence.
+Communicate scientific information that common ancestry and biological change over time are supported by multiple lines of empirical evidence.

 ## HS-LS4-2

-Construct an explanation based on evidence that the process of evolution primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment.
+Construct an explanation based on evidence that the process of biological change primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment.

 ## HS-LS4-3